mhakman/osx-cocoa-odbc/readme.markdown

 ### <a id="Adding required frameworks"></a>Adding required frameworks

-Copy Odbc.framework and ParseKit.framework from Odbc project directory to either /System/Library/Frameworks or to your project directory.
-Copying to /System/library/Frameworks makes things a lttle easier and you will have the frameworks in right place for other projects.
+Copy Odbc.framework from Odbc project directory to either /System/Library/Frameworks or to your project directory.
+Copying to /System/library/Frameworks makes things a lttle easier and you will have the framework in right place for other projects.

 Select 'Frameworks' in your project Project Navigator.
-Add files Odbc.framework and ParseKit.framework.
+Add file Odbc.framework .
 Uncheck 'Copy items to destination...' checkbox.
 You find the files in either your project directory or in '/System/Library/frameworks/ depending where you copied them.

 Select 'Frameworks' in your project Project Navigator.
 Add file 'CoreData.framework' from /System/Library/Frameworks.
 Uncheck 'Copy items to destination...'.

-If you copied Odbc.framework and ParseKit.framework to your project directorry then you need to modify your project settings.
-If you copied the frameworks to /System/Library/Frameworks/ then you don't need to do the following.
+If you copied Odbc.framework to your project directorry then you need to modify your project settings.
+If you copied the framework to /System/Library/Frameworks/ then you don't need to do the following.
 Select your project in Project Navigator.
 You should see the Project Editor now.
 Select your project in Project Editor.
 Select 'Build Settings' tab.
 Find 'Run Search Path' in